PrograMapa/PrograMapa/README.md

 and other geotecnologic tools.

-I enjoy sharing useful content and contributing to develop geographic knowledge through my personal blog - PrograMapa - and other platforms.
+I enjoy sharing useful content and contributing to develop geographic knowledge through my personal blog - PrograMapa - and other platforms (in spanish)

 ## Follow me!
 🌐 <a href="https://programapa.wordpress.com/">PrograMapa</a><br>